Home › Forums › Welcome to The Walking Golfer Forum › Are Golf Course Designer restricted by being forced to include cart tracks?

-This topic contains 3 replies, has 2 voices, and was last updated by Ben Cowan 6 years ago.
+- This topic has 3 replies, 2 voices, and was last updated 6 years, 8 months ago by Ben Cowan.

 My understanding from listening to some course designers is that they have to consider carts tracks from the start of the design process as it has a massive affect upon the final plan.